Creativity and Successful Brain Aging: Going With the Flow

 Working memory, attention, the ability to shift mental focus, necessary operations for creativity, are associated with the high functioning of two important parts of the brain: the prefrontal cortex and the anterior cingulate cortex.
 Based on the idea that the personality trait of openness to experience would be related to cognitive flexibility, a team of researchers led by Angelina Sutin studied the correlation between brain activation and scores on this measure among older men and women tested two years apart.
 They found that for men, higher openness scores were related to activation of the anterior cingulate cortex (involved in monitoring processes).
 Prefrontal activation (reflecting flexibility) was related to women’s openness scores, and for both sexes.
 Thus, the brains of individuals who may be more creative dispositionally may differ in important ways.

 Openness to new ideas and a flexible attitude toward change are the essence of creativity.
 Perhaps it is for this reason that creative artists and musicians such as Picasso, Verdi, and Tony Bennett (who I covered in my "Age Busters" blog posting) maintain their youthful vitality until so late in life.
-Analyzing the lives of a set of six highly creative older adults (including Grandma Moses), Italian researcher Antonini and colleagues in 2008 identified a passionate commitment to pursuit of their discipline as the common thread.
+Analyzing the lives of a set of six highly creative older adults (including Grandma Moses), Italian researcher Antonini and colleagues in 2008 identified a passionate commitment to the pursuit of their discipline as the common thread.
 These creative elders also shared the trait of flexibility or plasticity and rather than dwell on their accomplishments of the past, looked forward to new goals and new creative enterprises.
 They maintained their curiosity and, similar to the quality of openness to experience, were able to keep up with their times and adapt to changing circumstances.

 But you don't have to be creative with a capital "C" to keep your brain healthy and vital.
 There are many forms of creativity.
 Writing a silly poem to celebrate a friend's birthday, coming up with a new variation on an old family recipe-- all of these are ways to express yourself and allow yourself to exert a bit of free-wheeling thinking and doing.
 McFadden and Basting talk about "creative engagement" and suggest that it's a great way to enlist the parts of your brain that can benefit from mental exercise.

 Another form of creative expression is constructing a personal narrative of your life.
 As you navigate through life, you are constantly writing and rewriting your own unique story.
 This process may involve coming to grips with the recognition of how constraints of various forms such as educational opportunities, health challenges, and relationships with others affected your ability to realize your hopes and dreams of youth.
 Amazingly, the majority of older adults are able to transcend these challenges and arrive at a personal sense of meaning in life that rises above the boundaries of culture, place, and time.
-With luck and an open mind, you too can overcome the challenges that face you and enjoy the pleasures of a creative life and a health brain.
+With luck and an open mind, you too can overcome the challenges that face you and enjoy the pleasures of a creative life and a healthy brain.

 Check the interactive resources on my website, The Search for Fulfillment.
 You can learn more about ways to maximize your mental and physical health throughout your life.